Culture, history and society

 Black Lives Matter and why change is needed now – IOP statement

-Sustainable and systemic change is needed, says IOP - and it will take the whole physics community working together.
+Sustainable and systemic change is needed – and it will take the whole physics community working together, says IOP.

-The appalling death of George Floyd in Minnesota on 25 May and the social injustice it has so vividly illustrated has quite rightly been condemned across the world.
+The appalling death of George Floyd in Minnesota on 25 May and the social injustice it has so vividly illustrated have quite rightly been condemned across the world.

 We are deeply saddened that people from the Black community, including our own colleagues and friends, have felt so much pain and often from their own personal experiences.
 This is a moment in society’s history that we sincerely hope will start to build lasting change.